anshOnGit99/Crypto-Currency-Tracker-Angular/README.md

 # Usage

 **Home Page**: The home page displays a list of cryptocurrencies with their current prices, 24-hour price changes, and market caps.
-Users can search and filter the list using the search bar.
+Users can search and filter the list using the search bar.<br>
-**Trending Cryptocurrencies**: A marquee at the top of the home page displays trending cryptocurrencies with their price changes over the last 24 hours.
+**Trending Cryptocurrencies**: A marquee at the top of the home page displays trending cryptocurrencies with their price changes over the last 24 hours.<br>
-**Currency Conversion**: Users can switch between INR and USD using the currency selector in the toolbar.
+**Currency Conversion**: Users can switch between INR and USD using the currency selector in the toolbar.<br>
-**Coin Details**: Clicking on a cryptocurrency from the list navigates to a detailed view, where users can see more information about the coin, including historical price trends.
+**Coin Details**: Clicking on a cryptocurrency from the list navigates to a detailed view, where users can see more information about the coin, including historical price trends.<br>

 # Contributing
 Contributions are welcome!
 If you'd like to contribute to the project, please follow these steps: